hzeller/rpt2pnp/README.md

      [Operations]
         -C <config> : Use homer config created via homer from -h -d      : Dispensing solder paste.
-        -p      : Pick'n place.
+        -D<init-ms,area-to-ms> : Milliseconds to leave pressure on to dispense. init-ms is initial offset, area-to-ms is milliseconds per mm^2 area covered. -p      : Pick'n place.
-        -P      : Output as PostScript instead of gcode.
+        -P      : Output as PostScript instead of GCode.
+     [Long configuration]
+        -t      : Create easier human-editable config template to stdout -c      : Use this configuration with -c instead -C

 Typically the workflow would be to create configuration via homer ( https://github.com/jerkey/homer ).